-Can your resume pass the six-second test?
+Can your résumé pass the six-second test?

 But what good are those 14 pages if no one will take the time to read them?
 There are no prizes for most complete anthology of experience, or the largest number of words crammed onto a page.
 Work smarter, not harder.

-Below are resume tips and things to avoid:
+Below are résumé tips and things to avoid:

 People naturally have lazy eyes, and little time, so make it easy to read with plenty of white space and room to let your words breathe.
 If it’s too overwhelming to the eye, or makes the reader feel like it’s going to take 20 minutes to get through it, they’re tossing it in the trash!

-I can’t tell you the number of resumes that cross my desk that leave me clueless as to what the person wants to do!
+I can’t tell you the number of résumés that cross my desk that leave me clueless as to what the person wants to do.
 Spell it out for us—we don’t want to guess.
 While you’re at it—tell us WHY you want to do this.

 DISCLAIMER: This next one might hurt your feelings.
 But it’s coming from a place of love, and in the spirit of making you better.

 These statements say nothing.
-Actually, they tell me you don’t know how to talk about what you’ve done, so you summarize to say that you’re a big deal, without actually saying anything.
+Actually, they tell me you don’t know how to talk about what you’ve done, so you summarize it to say that you’re a big deal, without actually saying anything.

 Use metrics.
 Quantify your results through examples.
-You’ll be 100 x more memorable for this – than by using the boldest of claims you could possibly make.
-Use no more than three bullets to accomplish this and keep it concise to add the most value to your resume.
+You’ll be 100 times more memorable for this than by using the boldest of claims you could possibly make.
+Use no more than three bullets to accomplish this and keep it concise to add the most value to your résumé.

 Give a two-to-three sentence explanation of your job, and then list three bullets calling out your biggest accomplishments, or what you’re most proud of.
 Begin each bullet with a power verb, ex: “Created,” “Produced,” “Managed,” etc. Then use your three bullets to display quantifiable examples of your work.
 Did you save the company money?
 Did you improve ROI?

-Don’t succumb to the pressure of writing or buying the perfect resume.
-That resume will NOT get you the job.
-I repeat, your resume will NOT get you the job.
-You’ll do that through your networking, relationship building, and by authentically telling your story in a job interview.
+Don’t succumb to the pressure of writing or buying the perfect résumé.
+That résumé will NOT get you the job.
+I repeat, your résumé will NOT get you the job.
+You’ll do that through your networking, relationship building and by authentically telling your story in a job interview.
 But you do need one, as it’s a formality to applying to any opportunity.

-Follow these tips and put your best effort into your resume.
+Follow these tips and put your best effort into your résumé.
 Get peer-review feedback on it.
-By writing your resume, you learn how to identify your strengths while reflecting on your career progress thus far.
+By writing your résumé, you learn how to identify your strengths while reflecting on your career progress thus far.
 You learn how to tell your story and what your brand identity is.
 These steps are crucial to success at the end of the job hunt.
 Don’t skip the fundamentals.
 You need them to build your success story on.